llvm/clangd-www/extensions.md

 LSP specifies that offsets within lines are in UTF-16 code units (for `Position`s and also delta-encoded document updates).
 This choice of encoding is a legacy of VSCode's JavaScript implementation.

 clangd allows clients to use UTF-8 offsets instead.
-This allows clients that always speak UTF-8 (in violation of the protocol) to work correctly, and those that are UTF-8 native to avoid unneccesary transcoding (which may be slow if implemented in e.g. vimscript).
+This allows clients that always speak UTF-8 (in violation of the protocol) to work correctly, and those that are UTF-8 native to avoid unnecessary transcoding (which may be slow if implemented in e.g. vimscript).

 **New client capability**: `offsetEncoding : string[]`:

   Lists the encodings the client supports, in preference order.
 It SHOULD include `"utf-16"`.
 If not present, it is assumed to be `["utf-16"]`

   Well-known encodings are:
   - `utf-8`: `character` counts bytes
   - `utf-16`: `character` counts code units